 Purchased finite-lived intangible assets are carried at cost less accumulated amortization.
 Amortization is recognized over the useful life on a straight-line method.
 Purchased indefinite-lived intangible asset are capitalized at fair value and assessed for impairment thereafter.
-Long-lived assets are reviewed for impairment whenever factors or changes in circumstances indicate that the carrying amounts of longlived assets, including purchased intangible assets and property, plant and equipment, may not be recoverable.
+Long-lived assets are reviewed for impairment whenever factors or changes in circumstances indicate that the carrying amounts of long-lived assets, including purchased intangible assets and property, plant and equipment, may not be recoverable.
 Factors we consider important which could trigger an impairment review include (i) significant under-performance relative to historical or projected future operating results, (ii) significant changes in the manner of our use of the acquired assets or the strategy for our overall business, and (iii) significant negative industry or economic trends.
 Long-lived asset recoverability is measured by comparing the carrying amount of the asset group with its estimated future undiscounted pre-tax cash flows over the remaining life of the primary long-lived asset of the asset group.
 Assumptions and estimates about future values and remaining useful lives are complex and often subjective.
 They can be affected by a variety of factors including external factors, industry and economic trends, and internal factors, such as changes in our business strategy and our internal forecasts.
-If the carrying amount exceeds the estimated future undiscounted cash flows as part of the recoverability assessment, an impairment charge is recognized equal to the difference between the carrying amount and fair value of the asset group.
-The impairment charge is allocated to the underlying long-lived assets in the asset group on a relative carrying amount basis; however, carrying amount after allocated impairment is subject to a floor of fair value on an individual asset basis.
+If the carrying amount exceeds the estimated future undiscounted cash flows as part of the recoverability assessment, an impairment charge is recognized equal to the difference between the carrying amount basis; however, carrying amount after allocated impairment is subject to a floor of fair value on an individual asset basis.
 The Company recognized impairments of long-lived assets in the fiscal year 2022.
 See further discussion in Note 4 - Supplemental Financial Information.